 You can apply to get the Uber Visa Debit Card by going to Instant Pay from your Uber driver portal and following the instructions there.
 If approved, you’ll receive your card in 5-7 business days.

-What if I already have the Uber Debit Card?
+What if you already have the Uber Card?

 Then you’ll just log into your GoBank account and accept new terms to be enrolled in the Rewards program!